 Liquefaction potential hazards have not been studied or mapped for the Snowbasin area, as has occurred in other parts of northern Utah (Anderson and others, 1994).
-Liquefaction commonly occurs in saturated non-cohesive soils such as alluvium, which is not found on the Site, consequently the conditions susceptible to liquefaction do not appear to be present at the site.
+Liquefaction commonly occurs in saturated non-cohesive soils such as fine grained alluvium, which is not believed present on the Site, consequently the conditions susceptible to liquefaction do not appear to be present at the site.

-- 4. Rockfall and avalanche hazards: The Site is over a mile from steep slope areas where such hazards may originate. - 5.
-Flooding: No significant water ways pass in the vicinity of the Site and flood insurance rate mapping by Federal Emergency Management Agency for the site vicinity has not been prepared for this area at this time (FEMA, 2015).
-Local sheet flow, slope wash, and seasonally perched soil water typical of sloping areas should be anticipated for the site, and site improvements. - 6.
-Sloping surfaces: The site vicinity slopes developed from our LiDAR analysis range from level to well over 50-percent as shown on Figure 4, LiDAR Analysis.
-As shown on Figure 4, the ground surrounding the Site slopes moderately to the northeast and average slopes of 15.4 percent are calculated for the ground surrounding the Site.
+- 4. Rockfall and avalanche hazards: The Site is over a half-mile from steep slope and outcrop areas where such hazards may originate. - 5.
+Flooding: Because no significant water ways pass in the vicinity of the Site, flood insurance rate mapping by Federal Emergency Management Agency for the site vicinity has not been assessed for this area at this time (FEMA, 2015).
+The local streams in the vicinity of the site, include Wheeler Creek located 280 feet west of the Site, and Chicken Spring Creek located 150 feet east of the Site, as shown on Figure 2 and Figure 4.
+These streams appear to be uncontrolled in the vicinity of the site, and over-bank sheet-flow may potentially occur from these streams during extreme storm or run-off events.

+Slope wash, and seasonally perched soil water typical of sloping areas should also be anticipated for the site, and site improvements.

+6. Sloping surfaces: The site vicinity slopes developed from our LiDAR analysis range from level to well over 50-percent as shown on Figure 4, LiDAR Analysis.
+As shown on Figure 4, the ground surrounding the Site slopes moderately downward to the northeast and average slopes of 14.1 percent are calculated for the ground surrounding the Site.

-The threshold gradient for slope development considerations and hillside review according to the Weber County Section 108-14-3 includes slopes greater than 25-percent (Weber County Code, 2019).
+The threshold gradient for slope development considerations and hillside review according to the Weber County Section 108-14-3 includes slopes greater than 25-percent (Weber County Code, 2021).